alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Alaska?

-Alaska law covers cases that involve the following types of tort:
+Alaska law generally covers cases that involve the following types of tort:

-• Intentional tort: These are deliberate acts that cause harm to another person.
-Examples of intentional tort include the battery, assault, false imprisonment, defamation, and conversion.
+• Intentional tort: These are considered deliberate acts that cause harm to another person.
+Some examples of intentional torts include battery, assault, false imprisonment, defamation, and conversion.

-• Negligence tort: if a person’s reckless or negligent acts cause injury, loss, or damage to another person or another person’s property, it is a negligence tort.
+• Negligence tort: If a person’s reckless or negligent acts cause injury, loss, or damage to another person or another person’s property, it is considered a negligence tort.
 Medical malpractice, bicycle accidents, and car accidents are examples of negligence torts.

 What are the Differences Between Criminal Law and Tort Law in Alaska?